aleshaleksey/fansys23/12-equipment-economy.md

 **Shovel**: A sturdy shovel.
 "Fortify", "harvest" or "prospect" rolls which involve digging are made at disadvantage without a shovel.
 It can be used as a weapon (attack rolls are made at disadvantage), and deals 1d8 slashing damage.

 **Torch**: A length of wood, usually dipped in tar.
 When lit, a torch sheds bright light in 20ft, and dim light in 40ft.
 Its light can be seen within a mile.
-It will burn out within 30 minutes and will be blown out by extreme precipitation or extreme wind.
+It will burn out within 30 minutes and will be extinguished by extreme precipitation or extreme wind.
 Torches are ideal for setting things on fire.

 **Candle**: A wax candle.
 Made of bees' wax or tallow.
 A candle will shed dim light within 10ft.
 It will burn for 4 hours.
 Its light can be seen from ~800ft away.
-An unshielded candle will be blown out by severe wind or precipitation.
+An unshielded candle will be extinguished by severe wind or precipitation.

 **Lamp**: A glass or metal oil lamp, with a small reservoir for oil (no more than 1lb) and a wick.
 A lamp sheds bright light in 20ft and dim light in 40ft.